 You want the survey as short as possible to drive up the response rate and lower the impact on your customers.
 This also allows you to run it in transactional survey mode which is very useful.

-The factors that can skew the response on a Net Promoter Score® are many and varied, see below for more details.
+The factors that can skew a Net Promoter Score survey response are many and varied.

 To reduce the changes in these factors as much as possible you want to ensure that the survey is consistent from one customer to the next and one wave or transaction to the next.